-5. General objectives of course:
+5. General objectives of the course:

-a: Programme outcomes:
+a.
+Programme outcomes:

-- 1. Rational thinking: To check assumptions for their accuracy and validity - 2.
-Biodiversity awareness: Understand the local and global issues of environment and its sustainable development. - 3.
-Continuous learning: ability to engage independently on context of human society and technological changes. - 4.
-Solving problems related to food scarcity.
+- i) Rational thinking: To check assumptions for their accuracy and validity. - ii) Biodiversity awareness: To understand the local and global issues of environment and its sustainable development. - iii) Continuous learning: To develop ability to engage independently on the context of human society and technological changes. - iv) Solving problems related to food scarcity.

-b: Course outcomes
+b.
+Course outcomes:

-Working knowledge of the basic concepts of Botany i.e. cellular, ecological, molecular, physiological, ecological organizations and evolutionary biology of algae, fungi, bryophytes, pteridophytes, gymnosperms and angiosperms.
+i) Working knowledge of the basic concepts of Botany i.e., cellular, ecological, molecular, physiological, ecological organizations and evolutionary biology of algae, fungi, bryophytes, pteridophytes, gymnosperms and angiosperms.

-Students will learn several biophysical techniques such as electrophoresis, microscopy, biostatistics, bioinformatics, centrifugation, chromatography, spectroscopy, radioisotope, culture techniques.

-Identification and understanding of basic concepts related diseases and several processes related to physiology, ecology, cell and molecular biology, biochemistry of plants under stress conditions.

-Identification of classification of algae, fungi, bryophytes, Pteridophytes, gymnosperms, angiosperms, evolution of reproductive structures, phylogeny and interrelationship of the selected genus.

-Understanding of basic concepts of population and how individuals of a population interact with the ecosystem.

-Knowledge of plant pathology, identification of disease, their causal organisms, symptomology, defense mechanism of the selected diseases.

-Study of organs, their development, experimental embryology, apomixes and its types, polyembryony, experimental induction of poly-embryology, palynology and its role in horticulture, agriculture and oil exploration programs.

-Understanding the processes of natural selection, migration, mutation, genetic drift and variation and application of this knowledge in crop improvement.

-Acquisition of skills required for the production of disease free plants, development of hybrids, development of plants with novel traits.
-Intellectual property rights their importance, ecological risks and ethical concerns.

-Commercial storage products, knowledge and value added structural components, information about active components.

-6: The entire course of M. Sc.
-(Botany) will be of four Semesters spread over two years.

-7: Pattern- M.Sc.I & M.Sc.
-II Theory semester and practical is Annual examination

-8 : Fee structure : As per university norms

-- a.
-Statutory University recognized as equivalent, and has kept four semester terms in the University as a post-graduate student be admitted to the degree of Master of Science in any of these subjects mentioned in R. M. Sc.
-No. 3. - b.
-A student shall be held eligible for admission to the M. Sc.
-Course provided he/she has passed the B. Sc. examination either with a principal subject or with a subsidiary/interdisciplinary/applied/ allied subjects and has passed the entrance examination conducted by the University. - c.
-The students with B. Sc. from other universities shall be eligible if they qualify through Entrance Examination and they score minimum 55 per cent B+ marks in the subject at the B. Sc. - d.
-While preparing the merit list for M. Sc. admission, the performance at B. Sc.
-III, B. Sc.
-II/B.A.
-II, as the case may be, and the performance at the entrance examination will be given equal weight age (50.50).

-10: Medium of Instruction - English
+- ii) Students will learn several biophysical techniques such as electrophoresis, microscopy, biostatistics, bioinformatics, centrifugation, chromatography, spectroscopy, radioisotope and culture techniques. - iii) Identification and understanding of basic concepts, plant diseases and several processes related to physiology, ecology, cell and molecular biology and biochemistry of plants under stress conditions. - iv) Identification and classification of algae, fungi, bryophytes, pteridophytes, gymnosperms, angiosperms; evolution of reproductive structures, phylogeny and interrelationship of the selected genera. - v) Understanding of basic concepts of population and how individuals of a population interact with the ecosystem. - vi) Knowledge of plant pathology, identification of disease, their causal organisms, symptomology and defence mechanism of the plants against selected diseases. - vii) Study of organs, their development, experimental embryology, apomixes and its types, polyembryony, experimental induction of polyembryony, palynology and its role in horticulture, agriculture and oil exploration programs. - viii) Understanding the processes of natural selection, migration, mutation, genetic drift and variation and application of this knowledge in crop improvement. - ix) Acquisition of skills required for the production of disease-free plants, development of hybrids, development of plants with novel traits.
+Intellectual property rights, their importance, ecological risks and ethical concerns. - x) Commercial storage products, knowledge and value-added structural components and information about active components. - 6.
+The entire course of M. Sc.
+(Botany) will be of four Semesters spread over two years. - 7.
+Pattern of Examination: The examinations will be conducted semester wise for both theory as well as practical courses. - 8.
+Fee structure: As per Shivaji University guidelines. - 9.
+Medium of Instruction: English

-11: Structure of course:
+10. Structure of course: